n-hobart/learn-haskell/gcj/README.md

 the supplied `IO ()` action that many times.
 For each such case, the function outputs the text: `Case #x: ` (with a trailing space).

-The `gcjLn` function outputs and additional newline character, for problems which require it.
+The `gcjLn` function outputs an additional newline character, for problems which require it.